COPY MSK Forecast Shows Cost Increases in 2021: Goodpath Employer Health Index Results TEST

 Increased Prevalence.
 The pandemic has resulted in most adults working from home, which has had a significant (but not always positive) impact on our lifestyles.
 While no exact data is available yet, we anticipate seeing a rise in new MSK conditions, particularly pain, due to poor ergonomic conditions, reduced movement, or injuries from lifestyle changes, among others.

 On a per covered employee with MSK claims basis, this combination of factors can lead to variation in expenses for 2021.
-These inputs can be converted into an action plan.
+However, once understood in impact, these inputs can be converted into an action plan, which we also make freely accessible here.

 Prepare for the new benefits year